History of the Baháʼí Faith: Bábism

 After some time, preaching by the Letters of the Living led to opposition by the Islamic clergy, prompting the Governor of Shiraz to order the Báb's arrest.
 After being under house arrest in Shiraz from June 1845 to September 1846, the Báb spent several months in Isfahan debating clergy, many of whom became sympathetic.
 Among the most unexpected of those who embraced the Cause of the Báb was a brilliant theologian who bore the title of Vahid—meaning “unique”.
 A trusted advisor to the Shah, Vahid had been sent to interrogate the Báb on behalf of the king, who wished to secure reliable firsthand information about the movement that was sweeping his land.
 Upon learning of Vahid's conversion, the Shah called for the Báb to be brought to Tehran.
 The Prime Minister—fearing that his own position might be fatally undermined should the Shah also fall under the Báb’s influence—halted the Báb’s escort outside Tehran, then ordered instead that he be imprisoned in the remote fortress of Máh-Kú, near the Turkish border.
 The excuse given to the Shah was that the Báb’s arrival in the capital might lead to great public distress and disorder.

-During the Báb’s incarceration in the fortress of Maku in the province of Azarbaijan close to the Turkish border, he began his most important work, the Persian Bayán, which he never finished.
+During the Báb’s incarceration in the fortress of Máh-Kú in the province of Azarbaijan close to the Turkish border, he began his most important work, the Persian Bayán, which he never finished.
 He was then transferred to the fortress of Chihríq in April 1848.
 In that place as well, the Báb's popularity grew and his jailors relaxed restrictions on him.
 Hence the Prime Minister ordered the Báb back to Tabriz where the government called on religious authorities to put the Báb on trial for blasphemy and apostasy.
-Bábism was also spreading across the country, and the Islamic government saw it as a threat to state religion, even going so far as to send military forces against the Bábís.
+Bábism was also spreading across the country, and the Islamic government saw it as a threat to state religion, even going so far as to send military forces against the Bábís in 1849.
 Communities of Bábís established themselves in Iran and Iraq, and in 1850 reached several cities of Azarbaijan.
 Coverage in newspapers in the West reoccurred in 1849 including in the French journal Revue de l'Orient.
 In the fall of 1850 newspaper coverage fell behind quickly unfolding events.
 Though the Báb was named for the first time he had in fact already been executed.